In writing class, the prompt was to make a list of all the people you love.

 I just wanted him, whoever he was, to stay with me.

-And still, you take it all.
+You take it all anyway, every last ounce of my desperation.
 I almost insist.
 I can’t help myself.

 Please tell me what I can do to change your unchangeable mind.
-Because I want whatever this is and isn’t.
+Because I want whatever this is.
+And isn’t.
 The more I surrender, the less I have of what is left of me.
-But still, I say, “Thank you.
+And despite how awful this feels, I whisper, “Thank you.
 That was good.”
 It’s a relief to unload this emptiness into your reluctant arms.

 I should be vigilant.
 What if your heart opens and you see worth in me?
 Then maybe, I can actually mean something to someone.